michal-h21/make4ht/README.md

 ## Compilation sequence

-Another issue is the fixed compilation order and hard-coded number of \LaTeX\ invocations.
+`htlatex` has fixed compilation order and hard-coded number of \LaTeX\ invocations.

+It is not possible to execute additional commands during the compilation.
 When we want to run a program that interacts with \LaTeX, such as `Makeindex` or `Bibtex`, we have two options.
-First option is to create a new script based on `htlatex`, the second is to execute `htlatex` twice.
-The second option means that
-\LaTeX\ will be invoked six times, as each call to `htlatex` executes three calls to \LaTeX.
+First option is to create a new script based on `htlatex` and add the wanted commands to the modified script.
+The second option is to execute `htlatex`, then the additional and then `htlatex` again.
+The second option means that \LaTeX\ will be invoked six times, as each call to `htlatex` executes three calls to \LaTeX.
 This can lead to significantly long compilation times.

-`make4ht` provides a solution for this issue using the build file or extensions.
+`make4ht` provides a solution for this issue using a build file, or extensions.
 These can be used for the interaction with external tools.

 `make4ht`  also provides compilation modes, which enables to select commands that